L0garithmic/FastColabCopy/README.md

 !pip install -q ipython-autotime
 %load_ext autotime
 ```
+Check out examples.md for some full scale file copy examples.

+## Testing Results
+Colab has wildly varying transfer speeds, because of this, the best we can offer are suggestions.
+- For large groups of medium/small files, 15-40 threads seems to work best.
+- For 50+ files with significantly varying sizes.
+Try 2 sequentially copies. `-t 15 -l 200` then `-t 2`
+- Files that are hundred MB's and over, it is best to use 2 threads, it is is still faster then rsync.

+## Credits
 Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.
 Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for ALL argument and folder hierarchy functionality.